 We recently traveled from Costa Rica to Panama and back and were required to show onward tickets when crossing the border in both directions.
 It does happen occasionally.

 Immunization records (such as a WHO card or doctor’s letter) are required for travelers who have passports stamps indicating that they have recently traveled to an area where yellow fever is present.
 If you’ve been to Asia, Africa or South America you may need evidence of a yellow fever immunization.

 U.S., Canadian and most European (maybe all, check with the consulate to be sure) driver’s licenses are valid to rent and drive a car in Costa Rica for the period of your visa.
 You do not need and international or Costa Rican driver’s license unless you stay longer than the visa duration stamped in your passport.

 If your driver’s license expires during your travels there is no grace period.
 Renew it at least one month in advance of your travel or you may end up like I recently did with crossed fingers and a temporary license that probably wasn’t worth the paper it was printed on.

 Copy Your Passport

 After you arrive (you can’t do it at home because you won’t have the required entry stamp when you’re at home) it’s a good idea to make a copy of your passport (picture, info and entry stamp pages).
-Taking a photo with your phone or digital camera is not bad but a paper Xerox copy is preferred.
+Taking a photo with your phone or digital camera is not bad but technically a paper Xerox copy is required.
 We normally rent a car and the agency always makes a copy for their records so we just ask for an extra.
 If you’re not getting a car ask at your hotel.